jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 Technology has made distant relationships close but close relationships distant.

+Over the years, I've learned a thing or two about how to make strong friendships as an adult.
+I'm talking about becoming friends with the type of people who stick by your side no matter what's going on in your life.
+I've made adult friendships that are stronger than any bond I had as a teenager.

+We were good friends when I was a broke alcoholic who had nothing to offer but my company—and even that wasn't the highest quality.

 We could blame the lockdowns for social isolation, but really, that's a recent excuse.
 Go back to early 2020.
 Or 2019.
 Struggling to make friends was still a problem.
 I'll tell you why.

+I'll tell you a little about the right way to make new meaningful friendships as well as the wrong way to go about it.
+Because knowing what to do gets you just as far as knowing what you shouldn't.

 ## Accept that you're bad at making social connections